The Pulse of K-Entertainment

 #K-Pop#DKZ#DKZ disbandment#DONGYO ENTERTAINMENT#Jaechan

 DKZ will end group activities on May 31, 2026, after DONGYO ENTERTAINMENT announced the disbandment on April 15.
-According to the agency statement carried by Soompi, Sehyeon, Mingyu, Jaechan, Jonghyeong, and Giseok will shift into individual activities from June, with the company continuing to support all five members.
+According to the agency’s official statement, later translated by Soompi, Sehyeon, Mingyu, Jaechan, Jonghyeong, and Giseok will shift into individual activities from June, with the company continuing to support all five members.
 That makes this one of the more abrupt K-pop endings of 2026 because it lands just days after DKZ wrapped fan-con dates in Seoul and less than a year after the group was still publicly talking about a longer run with fans.
 For DONG-ARI, the timing is brutal.
 For the wider scene, it is another reminder that survival in mid-tier boy group K-pop can stay fragile even when a group still has a clear identity, an active fandom, and at least one member with proven solo pull.

 DKZ disbandment takes effect on May 31